Utah State Aggies: Big Blue

-Fight songs
+Utah State traditions

 Hail the Utah Aggies

 The Aggies' principal fight song is known as "Hail the Utah Aggies" as well as simply "Fight Song".
 It was composed in 1933 by Mickey Hart, with words by Darwin Jepsen and Mark Hart.
 The main verse is sung twice, with the chant once in between.

 The Scotsman

 The popular Scotsman song was composed by student Ebenezer J. Kirkham, class of 1918.
 At athletic events, "The Scotsman" is often sung immediately following "Hail the Utah Aggies".
 The words are sung twice through without a break, accompanied by synchronized arm gestures originally created by a small students in Section K of the Spectrum in the early 90s (thought to represent milking of a cow by hand, but was actually mimicking the WWF Bushwackers entrance to an arena) the gesture eventually spread to the entire student section.
-The motions are yet another example of USU students ingenuity creating longstanding traditions at sporting events.
-During the final words of the second "verse", the students' pitch often rises to a full-out yell.
+The final line of the second repetition typically rises to a full shout.

 Show me the Scotsman who doesn't love the thistle.

 Show me the Englishman who doesn't love the rose.